 A boat yard and basin located approx. 100 yards N.W. of Main Street, a lime kiln just S.W. of canal at Main Street, and bridge abutements just west of Main Street still survive.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
 Mansfield Township Veterans Monument (about 500 feet away, measured in a direct line); Welcome To The Twp.
-Of Lebanon (approx. 0.9 miles away); Triple Arch Stone Bridge (approx. 1.2 miles away); Timberswamp Farm (approx. 1.6 miles away); Revolutionary Army Route Pioneer Methodist Bishop Francis Asbury (approx. 2.9 miles away); Site of Mount Bethel Evangelical Lutheran Church and Cemetery (approx. 3.1 miles away); Swackhammer Church Cemetery (approx. 3.3 miles away).
+Of Lebanon (approx. 0.9 miles away); Triple Arch Stone Bridge (approx. Timberswamp Farm (approx. 1.6 miles away); Revolutionary Army Route (approx. 2.8 miles away); Pioneer Methodist Bishop Francis Asbury (approx. 2.9 miles away); Site of Mount Bethel Evangelical Lutheran Church and Cemetery (approx. 3.1 miles away); Swackhammer Church Cemetery (approx. 3.3 miles away).

 Regarding Morris Canal.
 Port Murray was named for James B. Murray, the third president of the Morris Canal and Banking Company.
 Plane 5 West (a 64 foot elevation change) was just west of the village.